-This Day in History: Joseph Hewes, signer of the Declaration — and pacifist
+This Day in History: The pacifist who signed the Declaration

 On this day in 1730, a signer of the Declaration of Independence is born in Princeton, New Jersey.
 Joseph Hewes was born in a Quaker family, which would have made him naturally reluctant to support the need for a war.
 Nevertheless, he came to the conclusion that a Revolution was inevitable, and he signed the Declaration during the summer of 1776.

 His decision was no small act.
 The move not only separated him from his Quaker roots, but it also labeled him a traitor in the eyes of the King.